 High-risk merchants are prone to chargebacks, so, most high-risk processors will charge a fee for any disputed transactions, and non-compliance often leads to additional penalties.

 A high-risk merchant account can be expensive, but it doesn’t have to bleed your business dry.
-Do your research based on the fees above, and identify the provider that is right for both your needs and your budget.
+Do your research based on the merchant account fees above, and identify the provider that is right for both your needs and your budget.